gengjiawen/adb/docs/dev/adb_wifi.md

 When the host starts, it also starts mDNS service discovery for all three service types.
-Any service instance of type `_adb-tls-connect` being published by the device results in a connection attempt by the host.
+Any service instance of type `_adb-tls-connect` being published by the device results in a connection attempt by the host (if the device's GUID is known to the host from pairing).
 If the device was previously paired, TLS authentication will automatically succeed and the device is made available to the host.

+There is one exception.
+When the Pairing client finishes on the host, it also attempts to connect to the device is just paired with.
+This is because `_adb-tls-connect` was already published before pairing even began, which means the host cannot rely on mDNS `_adb-tls-connect` "Create" event being published.

+### Device components communication

+On the device, three components must communicate.
+There is adbd, Framework, and the mDNS daemon.

+The Pairing Server and the TLS server are part of adbd apex API, Framework is dynamically linked against these two libs.
+The rest of the communication works via system properties.

+- `persist.adb.tls_server.enable`: Set when Developer Settings UI checkbox "Use wireless debugging" is changed. adbd listen for this value and manages the TLSServer lifecycle accordingly.
+-  `service.adb.tls.port`: Set by adbd.
+Retrieved by Framework so it can publish `_adb-tls-connect`.
+- `ctl.start`: Set to `mdnsd` by adbd to make sure the mDNS daemon is up and running.
+- `persist.adb.tcp.port`: Where the device GUID (used to build service instance name) comes from.
+Both adbd and Framework retrieve this property to build  `_adb-tls-connect` and `_adb-tls-pairing` service instance names.

 # CLI tools